 Dr. Zoran Potparic can discuss fat grafting for Fort Lauderdale and Miami-area patients.
-Please call him with at (954) 779-2777 or contact us online.
+For a free consultation, please call (954) 779-2777 or contact us online.

 Fat grafting was used sporadically in reconstructive surgery for more than 100 years.
 Its use in cosmetic surgery, however, is relatively new.
 In short, fat grafting involves the patient’s own fat tissue, which is removed with liposuction under sterile conditions; it is separated from blood and tissue products and then injected with a fine cannula into the particular area to augment and shape it.

 There is no need for a surgical incision with fat grafting, and since both harvesting and injection of fat grafts requires minimal skin opening for the small cannula, there are no visible scars.

 The areas of the face most frequently treated with fat grafting include cheeks, lips, the nasolabial groove and marionette lines, the glabella area between the brows, and, in small amounts, around the eyes and brows.